baffelli/covid-2019-measures/readme.md

 ## Methods

 ### Data collection
-We collect the date/duration and level of the most important measures taken in response to COVID-19 from official cantonal and federal press releases.
-We include the following measures:
+We collect the date/duration and level of the most important measures taken in response to COVID-19 from official cantonal and federal press releases for each Kanton of Switzerland.
+We consider the following measures:

 | measure         | levels                                                                                                                                                                                                  | comment                                                                                                                                                           |
 |-----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|